ufal/corefud-scorer/README.md

 #### Head Matching

 In *head matching*, the two mentions are considered matching if their heads correspond to identical tokens.
-If there are multiple key or response mentions with the same head
+If there are multiple key or response mentions with the same head, the same disambiguation rules as in the partial matching are used.
+In other words, as long as there are no mentions in either the key or the response file that share the same head, only mention heads are used to match key and response mentions.
+Full mention spans are ignored in such case.
+However, full spans can be taken into account but only to disambiguate between multiple mentions with the same head.

+In order for a coreference resolver to succeed with respect to head matching, it should focus on predicting not only the mention span but also its head.
-A coreference resolution system producing response mentions can thus set each mention head index to value `1`, setting the first word of a mention as its head.
+If the resolver is able to predict mention spans only (and, for instance, sets each mention head index to value `1`, selecting always the first word of a mention as its head), mention heads can be estimated using the dependency tree obtained by a parser (the CorefUD data already contain annotation of dependency syntax) and some heuristics, e.g. [the one provided by Udapi](https://github.com/udapi/udapi-python/blob/master/udapi/block/corefud/movehead.py).

 #### Discontinuous mentions

 CorefUD scorer allows for evaluating discontinuous mentions in any of the input files.
-This is why mention matching is based on set-subset relations between sets of words in mentions, instead of comparing positions of mention starts and ends, which is usual in previous scorers, e.g. in CoNLL 2012 scorer and UA scorer.
+This is why mention matching is based on set-subset relations between sets of words in mentions, instead of comparing positions of mention starts and ends, which is usual in previous scorers, e.g. in CoNLL 2012 scorer and UA scorer 1.0.

 ### Singletons